flrnbc/arxiv_script/README.md

-# arXiv-script v0.1
+# arXiv-script v0.2
 The [arXiv](www.arxiv.org) is the most important open-access repository for preprints in various sciences, e.g. Computer Science, Mathematics and Physics.
 Each preprint has its unique [arXiv identifier](https://arxiv.org/help/arxiv_identifier) (often called arXiv number).
-The _arXiv script_ (`axs`) is a simple command line tool to interact with the preprint of an arXiv identifier:
+The _arXiv script_ (`axs`) is a minimal command line tool to interact with the preprint of an arXiv identifier:

 - `show` print its title, authors and abstract to the terminal.
 - `get` download the preprint and save it with a uniform file name.